top of page

 Clinical Intern

-The therapeutic approach I mainly utilize includes Trauma-informed Care (TIC), Commitment Therapy (ACT) and Cognitive- Behavioral Therapy (CBT).
+The therapeutic approach I mainly utilize includes Trauma-informed Care (TIC), Acceptance and Commitment Therapy (ACT) and Cognitive- Behavioral Therapy (CBT).
 The TIC considers the complex impact of trauma on an individual's well-being and how it shapes a person's ability to cope.
 The ACT approach helps an individual to stay focused on the present moment and accept thoughts and feelings without judgment.
 It aims to help a person move forward through difficult emotions and put their energy into healing instead of dwelling on the negative.
-The CBT approach helps to recognize negative thought, and behavior patterns.
+The CBT approach helps to recognize negative thoughts and behavior patterns.
 Aiming to help identify and explore the ways emotions and thoughts can influence both positive and negative action.

 • Facebook